 • Easy to use bromine tablets

 • Keeps water clean and odor-free

-According to John D. Puet, Director of Technology at Advantis Technologies, there are five factors that affect water quality: pH, Total Alkalinity, Calcium Hardness, Stain Producing Minerals, and Total Dissolved Solids (TDS) .
-These five factors should be checked regularly with special test strips.
+According to John D. Puet, Director of Technology at Advantis Technologies, there are five factors that affect water quality in your hot tub: pH level of water, Total Alkalinity, Calcium Hardness, Stain Producing Minerals, and Total Dissolved Solids (TDS) .
+These five factors should be checked regularly with special pH test strips.

 - Chlorine shock or Non-chlorine shock

 - pH test strips

 How to shock a hot tub water in six easy steps

 - Uncover hot tub.
 Keep it uncovered up to the end of shocking as shock needs to oxidize.